washt/washt.github.io/_posts/2015-11-17-Google-Tensorflow-Notes.markdown

 categories: machine learning
 ---

-This is a collection of notes made in a Jupyter notebook while going over the [Deep-MNIST](http://tensorflow.org/tutorials/mnist/pros/index.md) tutorial for Google's Tensorflow.
+#### This is a collection of notes made in a Jupyter notebook while going over the [Deep-MNIST](http://tensorflow.org/tutorials/mnist/pros/index.md) tutorial for Google's Tensorflow.
 Some comments are ripped directly off the page, while others are attempts to simply concepts or explicitly explain what may be implied.
+Data set can be found [here](https://tensorflow.googlesource.com/tensorflow/+/master/tensorflow/g3doc/tutorials/mnist/input_data.py)
 ---------

 {% highlight Python %}